 Self-hosted WordPress site needs lots of passwords for different reasons.
 Ensure to have strong passwords for all your accounts and protect the credentials from unknown people.

-- Password for admin WordPress panel
+- Login password for WordPress admin panel

-- Password for FTP account
+- FTP account login password

-- Password for database
+- Password for your database

 - Passwords for different users on your site like administrator, editors, contributors, etc.

-- Password for your hosting account
+- Your hosting account login password

-- Password for cPanel and phpMydmin access
+- Password for cPanel and phpMyadmin access

 You can also use two-factor authentication to login to your WordPress dashboard.
 This helps to have two passwords, for example one for initial dashboard login and an additional password will be sent to your mobile for final login.
 Change the password immediately if you see something is going wrong on your site.